sunfishcode/rfcs/text/0000-io-safety.md

-Close a hole in encapsulation boundaries in Rust by providing users of `AsRawFd` and related traits guarantees about their raw resource handles, by introducing a concept of *I/O safety* and a new `OwnsRaw` trait.
+Close a hole in encapsulation boundaries in Rust by providing users of `AsRawFd` and related traits guarantees about their raw resource handles, by introducing a concept of *I/O safety* and a new `IoSafe` trait.
 Build on, and provide an explanation for, the `from_raw_fd` function being unsafe.

 # Motivation